Amr-devman/janet/README.md

 # Janet

-Janet is a powerful python project manager that allows python developers to focus more on scripting and less on piping packages. janet will auto-install pip packages when a .py file is saved and will generate a requirements.txt file automatically, it will also monitor all your scripts for new packages and install them in the background.
+Janet is a powerful python project manager that allows python developers to focus more on scripting and less on piping packages and managing a project. janet will auto-install pip packages when a .py file is saved and will generate a requirements.txt file automatically, it will also monitor all your scripts for new packages and install them in the background.